scorpiodiagrams/maths/wiki/180degrees.md

 ## Another reason for care

 Another reason for being careful is that the angles of a triangle don't always add up to 180<sup>o</sup>, e.g if the triangle is drawn on a sphere.
-Small triangles very nearly have angles adding to 180<sup>o</sup>, but the larger triangles don't.
+Small triangles on a sphere very nearly have angles adding to 180<sup>o</sup>, but the larger triangles don't.
 In one large [spherical triangle](https://en.wikipedia.org/wiki/Spherical_trigonometry) all three angles are 90<sup>o</sup>.

+Some aspect of similarity of triangles breaks down on a sphere.
+As you enlarge a triangle the angles change.

 This shows that arguments about geometry depend on what you allow in the geometry.
 Spherical geometry allows for two straight lines to intersect more than once.
 Spherical geometry allows enlarging and shrinking of triangles to not preserve the angles.

-Our arguments that the angles add up to 180<sup>o</sup> always must depend on some reasonable property of geometry that is not true in spherical geometry.
+Our arguments that the angles add up to 180<sup>o</sup> had to depend on some reasonable property of geometry that is not true in spherical geometry.
+In the argumnet by symmetry we relied on lines crossing once.
+In the argument by bisection we relied on similarity of triangles when enlarging or shrinking a triangle.